Just bought your first board and want to make sure it’s ready for riding? One thing you’ve likely come across on snowboard shops is stomp pads.

 You don’t NEED a stomp traction pad for your snowboard, it’s a simple matter of personal preference.
 A lot of riders will unclip, and lean their back foot on the profile of the bindings.
 This generally gives enough support so that your foot doesn’t slip off, yet it’s easy enough to move it to skate over to a lift, or to the local café!

 Most decent shops will offer snowboard stomp pads that have either metal or rubber studs.
 Again, this is a matter of personal preference, we think rubber are better.
+There's a ton of choice at this board store here.

 Although it would make sense that a metal stud would dig into your boots and offer more grip, from experience a rubber stomp pad offers the same grip, if not a little more.